ckeditor/ckeditor4-docs/docs/guide/dev/patching/README.md

 In order to apply patches to CKEditor and then build the release version, you need the source version.
 The source version of CKEditor is stored on GitHub.

-### ckeditor-dev vs ckeditor-presets
+### ckeditor4 vs ckeditor4-presets

-There are two repositories where CKEditor source files are kept: [`ckeditor-dev`](https://github.com/ckeditor/ckeditor-dev) and [`ckeditor-presets`](https://github.com/ckeditor/ckeditor-presets).
+There are two repositories where CKEditor source files are kept: [`ckeditor4`](https://github.com/ckeditor/ckeditor4) and [`ckeditor4-presets`](https://github.com/ckeditor/ckeditor4-presets).

-The `ckeditor-presets` repository is used by the CKEditor team to build the Basic/Standard/Full distributions.
-It uses `ckeditor-dev` as a dependency and scripts included there further automate the build process:
+The `ckeditor4-presets` repository is used by the CKEditor team to build the Basic/Standard/Full distributions.
+It uses `ckeditor4` as a dependency and scripts included there further automate the build process:

  - It has information about which plugins should be included in which preset.
  - It loads spell checker plugins (`scayt` and `wsc`) from separate repositories where they are developed, if they are to be included in a release.
  - It sets the proper configuration file in the release package depending on the created preset.

-Although `ckeditor-presets` saves time in the long term, to reduce the complexity of this documentation article we recommend cloning the `ckeditor-dev` repository.
+Although `ckeditor4-presets` saves time in the long term, to reduce the complexity of this documentation article we recommend cloning the `ckeditor4` repository.

-### Downloading ckeditor-dev
+### Downloading ckeditor4

 The following section descibes how to download the source version of CKEditor from its GitHub repository.